BogoCvetkov/ScreenShotAppWEB/README.md

 Now I had to really transform this app into a web-based one.
 I created an API that would be consumed by the Frontend, where the user will actually controll the whole flow.

 ### Phase 4 - User Management and Authentication
 Since this is an app intended only to be used internally inside the company, I had to restrict the access to it.
 I'm using JWT tokens for that purpouse.
-There are still other things that I plan to implement to enhance security.
+All passwords are hashed.
+There would also be some endpoints accessible only for particular roles etc. There are still other things that I plan to implement to enhance security.

 ### Phase 5 - Async - offloading time consuming tasks to background workers
-The challenge here was taking care of time-consuming operations - taking screenshots and sending emails should no block the main tread - were requests are being handled.
+The challenge here was taking care of time-consuming operations - taking screenshots and sending emails should not block the main tread - were requests are being handled.
 So after a lenghtly research I decided to use task queues and background workers that would execute the jobs in the background.

+### Phase 6 - Taking care of multi-threading
+Since I have a total of 4 workers running and all of them are accessing the same resources,this means it's quite possible that more than one worker tries to modify the same file at the same time.
+This is my first time dealing with multi-threading scenarios.
+So I've spent about two weeks researching and developing a mechanism by which the workers would communicate and synchronise the operations between themselves so that two important conditions are always being met:
+- priority jobs(jobs in the schedule queue) are always being executed - and all other queues that have the same job won't execute it
+- save server resources - if the job was already done or is currently being done, skip it in the other workers - stay DRY

-### Phase 6 - Creating the schedule script that will run as a separate daemon process on the server
+### Phase 7 - Creating the schedule script that will run as a separate daemon process on the server
 This script runs on the background constantly monitoring the scheduled jobs and when the time comes it sends them to the respective task queue to be executed by the workers.

-### Phase 7 - Taking care of the Frontend - Not yet ready
+### Phase 8 - Taking care of the Frontend - Not yet ready

 ## Project Structure
 ```